Innokin Cool Fire 4 – Great Addition To The Cool Fire Range?

 It takes a bit to get me excited about new box mods due to the fact a lot of brands don’t seem to create anything different, they just regurgitate what seems to be selling well and while they may create a good product you can’t help but just feel… Well…. merghhh.

 Not so with the Innokin Cool Fire 4.
-This for me (along with the MVP3) is one of the best box mods to date for vapers that just use tanks and sub ohm tanks.
+This for me (along with the MVP3) is one of the best box mods to date for vapers that don’t require big power.

 It really does look and feel fantastic.